Financial-Times/dotcom-tool-kit/plugins/pa11y/readme.md

     When pa11y plugin runs, the output on the terminal will be a list of the issues found, followed for their `errorCode` so they can be reviewed

 - Output example:
-    {
-        documentTitle: 'The title of the page that was tested',
+        Running Pa11y on `The URL that Pa11y was run against`, document title `The title of the page that was tested`

-        pageUrl: 'The URL that Pa11y was run against', issue # of total: [
+        Issue # of total:
             {
                 code: 'WCAG2AA.Principle1.Guideline1_1.1_1_1.H30.2',
                 context: '<a href="https://example.com/"><img src="example.jpg" alt=""/></a>',